Tackling onboarding in an uncertain world

 It’s crucial to show your enthusiasm and excitement right off the bat; this will help instill confidence in your new hires, underscore the handoff and reinforce the “yes!”
 To capitalize on the “yes,” distribute routine digital communications with strategic messages to help prepare and get them excited to embark upon their new employee journey at your organization.

-No one likes starting on their first day only to realize someone in Procurement forgot to order them an optical mouse or heaven forbid, a computer (that actually happened to me once; it was not a good first day).
+No one likes starting on their first day only to realize someone in Procurement forgot to order them an optical mouse or heaven forbid, a computer (that really happened to me once; it was not a good first day).
 Proactively assign tasks to your Operations team as needed to get your new hire set up and situated with the right equipment (computer, keyboard, application and systems access, business cards, etc.).

 Finally, don’t let all your hard work be for naught.
 Schedule regular check-ins with new employees to ensure they understand their role and responsibilities.
 Make yourself available to answer any questions they may have and offer support when needed.